aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-sections/_index.md

 The following code example shows how to insert a section break into a document:

-EXAMPLE
+{{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Section-InsertSectionBreaks.cs" >}}

 Use the [Remove](https://apireference.aspose.com/words/net/aspose.words/node/methods/remove) method to delete a section break.
 If you do not need to remove a specific section break and instead delete the content of that section, you can use the [ClearContent](https://apireference.aspose.com/words/net/aspose.words/section/methods/clearcontent) method.

 The following code example shows how to remove sections breaks:

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-RemoveBreaks-RemoveSectionBreaks.cs" >}}
+{{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Managment-Remove content-RemoveSectionBreaks.cs" >}}

 {{% alert color="primary" %}}